plule/leaprs/README.md

 ### API Coverage

-The current coverage is partial.
-It includes everything needed to capture hand position in a single device setup.
-It misses multi-device management and most of the image manipulation methods.
-It also misses interpolation methods.
+The current coverage includes most of the necessary functions to interact with a Leap Motion device in a single or a multi device environment.
+The interpolation and distortion methods are not fully translated and not fully tested.

+The allocation API is not exposed.

 ## Installation